ezgigm/Project_2/README.md

  But what if you didn't forget about it, what if you actually followed through with your idea and bought a brand new home, or even a fixer upper?
 Where would you even begin to bring such a thought to life?
 Most importantly how much would it be to make it happen?

 Once those questions are answered you will see that the more research you do the more the prices vary depending on the area you decide to purchase in.
 Not to mention the other factors that play a role in a homes price i.e. water front view and a basement.
+So now the price you set fir a budget begins to increase due to not knowing the proper value of the home you want to purchase.

 **The Solution:**